Kaysims/Grip-Club/README.md

 The colour palette was created using [Coolors website,](https://coolors.co/) taking into account both colour psychology and accessibility.

 ### Colour psychology
-* After looking into colour psychology I decided to use the colour green.
-The reason for this choice is that green is often associated with health and nature.
-Bouldering has many health benefits and although this is an indoor gym due to its location, bouldering is often associated with the great outdoors.
+* After looking into colour psychology, I decided to use green.
+This choice is because green is often associated with health and nature.
+Bouldering has many health benefits, and although this is an indoor gym due to its location, bouldering is often associated with the great outdoors.
 White and black were then chosen to create a clean and simple feel to the site.

     ![Colour Palate image](assets/readme-images/color-scheme-tiny.png)

 ### Colour accessibility
-*   To test the accessibility of the colours used [Accessible color palette builder](https://toolness.github.io/accessible-color-matrix/?n=White&n=Black&n=Green&v=EBEBEB&v=201F1F&v=659B5E).
+*   To test the accessibility of the colours [Accessible color palette builder](https://toolness.github.io/accessible-color-matrix/?n=White&n=Black&n=Green&v=EBEBEB&v=201F1F&v=659B5E) was used.
 I used this to check that the colours meet the WCAG 2.1 AA and AAA guidelines.
 To further check these results [Adobe color](https://color.adobe.com/create/color-contrast-analyzer) was used, which gave the same results.
-The colours will be used as per the below colour combinations recommended for the text and background colour.
+The colours will be used per the below colour combinations recommended for the text and background colour.

     ![Colour Cintrast imagee](assets/readme-images/contrast-checker.png)